-Introduce how many first time participants will be able to work out for themselves how to turn.
+Introduce how many first time paddlers will be able to work out for themselves how to turn, using techniques such as pulling harder, doing extra strokes on one side, some might use reverse strokes.
 This early exploration is really important.
 Candidates to come up with exploratory activities or games (quick discussion) that could be used to present this challenge to a group.